 While chaining is easy, I find crocheting stitches into the chains the most difficult part of starting a project.
 Once that first row is complete though, the second row is definitely easier!

-Next up Crochet Basics: Single Crochet.
+Next up How to Crochet the Single Crochet.
 This is the stitch that will allow you to create actual projects!

 - Any weight yarn, I'm using a #4 medium worsted weight for this tutorial.

 - Crochet hook that's compatible with your yarn, I'm using a 3.75mm/F crochet hook.